e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-05-system-evolution.md

 [^2]: for example, when adding a new event attribute, it is not always possible to "go back in time" and infer what
     the value of that attribute would have been for an old event.

 [^3]: In-app adapters generally work well _for the app_, but any derived data streams are left behind.
 Copy-transform
     tailors to the derived data much better, but the application itself requires more changes and planning.
     Reasoning about the system is easier with snapshot+discard, but it erases history.
 Other techniques also have pros and cons.

+[^4]: [Classic Akka Persistence][akka-persistence-classic-event-adapters] is obsolete but explains the topic
+    much better

 [eventsourcing-schema-migration-presentation]: https://docs.google.com/presentation/d/1gt8JW5ky3O8XHDdAUPlu6KcO4jErHoZBESdIRdkJ_18/edit#slide=id.g415fdb2fc6_0_85
 [akka-persistence-event-adapters]: https://doc.akka.io/docs/akka/current/typed/persistence.html#event-adapters